 11.5 to 13.5% ABV – these wines tend to be lower in calories.
 Your average glass (175ml in a serving) of lower alcohol red wine contains roughly 135 to 165 calories.
 Many Pinot Noirs and Gamays fall into this category

 3.5% upwards – This type of wine may not have any more sugar, but the higher alcohol content makes it a higher-calorie wine.
 A 175ml glass of this wine can contain from 165 to 195+ calories.

 How many calories in a bottle of white wine?

 Not sure how many calories in a bottle of white wine?
-Once again, the type of white wine determines the number of calories:
+Once again, there are many types of white wine, and depending on the white wine you choose, the number of calories will vary:

 - Lower alcohol sweet white